SamarthBhate/SamarthBhate/README.md

 - 👋 Hi, I’m @SamarthBhate
-- 👀 I’m interested in Coding
+- 👀 I’m interested in chess
 - 🌱 I’m currently learning java.
+- I like to use swift

 <!---
 SamarthBhate/SamarthBhate is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.